 Do you think our parents are right—that there’s a whole world out there just waiting for us?Benjamin Alire Sáenz, Aristotle and Dante Discover the Secrets of the Universe

-Let me interrupt that thought for a second to say something: The thing with Ari is he keeps all these beautiful things to himself, and even though as a reader I still get to know what he thinks, I really wish he would say these things out loud for the sake of the other characters.
+The thing with Ari is that he usually keeps all these beautiful thoughts to himself, and even though as a reader I still get to know what he thinks, I really wish he would say these things out loud for the sake of the other characters.
 For example, there is a beautiful moment in the hospital where Ari sees his dad smile, and he thinks to himself, “I loved his smile.
-Why couldn’t he just smile all the time?”.
+Why couldn’t he just smile all the time?”
 Ari does think like Dante sometimes, he just keeps it all in.

 The book really takes a turn when Ari gets injured saving Dante from getting hit by a car after he tries to save a hurt bird, which is such a Dante thing to do.
 Ari’s reaction to waking up in the hospital is “At long last I get to do drugs”. . .like how can you not like this guy?
 Ari insists he didn’t save Dante, it was “a reflex” as he calls it, though no one believes this.
 This accident, and the new news that Dante is moving away for a year, really pushes their relationship, as both of them start to realize that there is something more to their friendship, though with Ari it is again held inside.

 Also, if you have your book on you right now will you please turn to the interaction that occurs from page 119-123 of the paperback edition (if you have it).
 This interaction between Ari and Dr. Charles just warmed my heart so much.
 This doctor cares so much about Ari, and even has an appreciation for his humour.
 Please read through this.
 I love it.

 Coming out?
 (Let’s Get Critical, Critical, I Wanna Get Critical)